Wishmaster117/MultiBot/README.md

 # MultiBot
-User interface for AzerothCore-Module "Playerbot" by Liyunfan1223.<br>
+User interface for AzerothCore-Module "Playerbots" by Playerbots team https://github.com/mod-playerbots/mod-playerbots.<br>
 Tested with American and German 3.3.5 Wotlk-Client.
 # Installation
 Simply place the files in a folder called "MultiBot" in your World of Warcraft AddOns directory.<br>